alexyanw/dse203-group-project/machine_learning/README.md

 If the website is hosted externally in the future, it will be able to show the runtime of each recommender query, which will provide a metric of how well the system was implemented.

 We explored several scenarios where increasing data would result in performance degradation and developed possible solutions that can be combined if necessary:
+* General
+	* Increase Processor speed and Memory of target servers
+	* Apply modern load balancing techniques to reduce server load on any one instance
 * Large increase in purchases
 	* Randomly sample purchases instead of using all the purchase data to build co-occurrence matrices (collaborative)
 * Large increase in new books, many books in each category
 	* Split all items co-occurrence matrix (collaborative) into separate matrices per category or combination of categories
 	* Build content rating lookups per category or combination of categories
 * Large increase in reviews
 	* Randomly sample reviews instead of using all the review data to build content rating lookups

 ## Challenges/Future Work